Operation Northwind (1944): Offensive

 The 125th Regiment of the 21st Panzer Division under Colonel Hans von Luck aimed to sever the American supply line to Strasbourg, by cutting across the eastern foothills of the Vosges at the northwest base of a natural salient in a bend of the River Rhine.
 Here the Maginot Line, running east–west, was used by Allied forces, and "showed what a superb fortification it was".
 On January 7 Luck approached the line south of Wissembourg at the villages of Rittershoffen and Hatten.
-Heavy American fire came from the 79th Infantry Division, the 14th Armoured Division, plus elements of the 42nd Infantry Division.
+Heavy American fire came from the 79th Infantry Division, the 14th Armored Division, plus elements of the 42nd Infantry Division.
 On January 10 Luck reached the villages.
 Two weeks of heavy fighting followed, Germans and Americans each occupying parts of the villages while civilians sheltered in cellars.
 Luck later said that the fighting around Rittershoffen had been "one of the hardest and most costly battles that ever raged".

 Eisenhower, fearing the outright destruction of the U.S. 7th Army, had rushed already battered divisions hurriedly relieved from the Ardennes, southeast over 100 km, to reinforce the 7th Army.
 But their arrival was delayed, and on 21 January with supplies and ammunition short, Seventh Army ordered the much-depleted 79th Infantry and 14th Armored Divisions to retreat from Rittershoffen and fall back on new positions on the south bank of the Moder River.

-On 25 January the German offensive was halted, after the US 222nd Infantry Regiment stopped their advance near Haguenau, earning the Presidential Unit Citation in the process.
-This was the same day that the reinforcements began to arrive from the Ardennes.
-Strasbourg was saved, but the Colmar Pocket was a danger which still had to be eliminated.
+On 25 January the German offensive was halted, after the U.S. 222nd Infantry Regiment stopped their advance near Haguenau, earning the Presidential Unit Citation in the process.
+The same day reinforcements began to arrive from the Ardennes.
+Although Strasbourg had been successfully defended, the Colmar Pocket had not yet been eliminated.